NukeBase

 });

-For development environments, you can use empty strings for the SSL credentials:
+For localhost "127.0.0.1" development environments, you can use empty strings for the SSL credentials:

 Development domain configuration